grahamwhaley/runtime/docs/architecture/architecture.md

 The protocol on the `cc-proxy` UNIX named socket supports the following commands:

 - `Hello`: This command is for `cc-runtime` to let `cc-proxy` know about a newly created VM that will hold containers.
-This command payload contains the `hyperstart` control and I/O UNIX socket paths created and exported by QEMU, and `cc-proxy` will connect to both of them after receiving the `Hello` command.
+This command payload contains the `agent` control and I/O UNIX socket paths created and exported by QEMU, and `cc-proxy` will connect to both of them after receiving the `Hello` command.
 - `Bye`: This is the opposite of `Hello`, i.e. `cc-runtime` uses this command to let `cc-proxy` know that it can release all resources related to the VM described in the command payload.
 - `Attach`: `cc-runtime` uses that command as a VM multiplexer as it allows it to notify `cc-proxy` about which VM it wants to talk to.
 In other words, this commands allows `cc-runtime` to attach itself to a running VM.
-- `AllocateIO`: As `hyperstart` can potentially handle I/O streams from multiple container processes at the same time, it needs to be able to associate any given stream to a container process.
-This is done by `hyperstart` allocating a set of at most 2 so-called sequence numbers per container process. `cc-runtime` will send the `AllocateIO` command to `cc-proxy` to have it request `hyperstart` to allocate those sequence numbers.
+- `AllocateIO`: As the `agent` can potentially handle I/O streams from multiple container processes at the same time, it needs to be able to associate any given stream to a container process.
+This is done by the `agent` allocating a set of at most 2 so-called sequence numbers per container process. `cc-runtime` will send the `AllocateIO` command to `cc-proxy` to have it request the `agent` to allocate those sequence numbers.
 They will be passed as command line arguments to `cc-shim`, who will then use them to e.g. prepend its stdin stream packets with the right sequence number.
-- `Hyper`: This command is used by both `cc-runtime` and `cc-shim` to forward `hyperstart` specific commands.
+- `Hyper`: This command is used by both `cc-runtime` and `cc-shim` to forward `agent` specific commands.

 For more details about `cc-proxy`'s protocol, theory of operations or debugging tips, please read